 - After Action Patch Up: Fred on Angel.

 - Anguished Declaration of Love: Subverted; Cordelia rushes to stop the Angel vs. Groo fight, blurting out "I love him!"
 Angel is, needless-to-say, surprised.
 An irritated Cordy explains she's actually referring to Groo, whereupon Angel is left muttering to himself about what kind of love she's referring to.

-- Anyone Can Die: Averted despite obvious candidates for death like Lorne and Groo, plus the arrival of a new team member in the form of Fred.
-Subverted however when all our heroes return alive, only to be faced with the news of Buffy's death.
+- Anyone Can Die: Double subverted despite obvious candidates for death like Lorne and Groo, plus the arrival of Fred as a possible replacement.
+Then when all our heroes return alive, they're faced with the news of Buffy's death.

 - Big Damn Kiss: Between Cordelia and Groo.